-If back or leg pain due to spinal issues are compromising your quality of life, you can count on the board-certified neurosurgeons at Emerson Hospital for expert care.
+If back or leg pain due to spinal issues are compromising your quality of life, you can count on the board-certified neurosurgeons at Emerson Health for expert care.

-It’s important to know, however, that surgery is rarely the first-line treatment for spinal issues.
-That’s why Emerson has a comprehensive Spine Program
+It is important to know, however, that surgery is rarely the first-line treatment for spinal issues.
+That is why Emerson has a comprehensive spine program

 In addition, we offer comprehensive pain management

 services through the Emerson Spine Center.
 Pain specialists from the Emerson Spine Center, in collaboration with Lahey Clinic neurosurgeons, perform interventional pain procedures in Emerson’s Clough Surgical Center

 When spinal surgery is required, Emerson’s Spine Center works closely with neurosurgeons at the respected Lahey Clinic.
 Patients who require surgery for brain or peripheral nerve disorders also are referred to Lahey.

 spinal conditions we see at Emerson